-Our McKinney-Vento Homeless Coordinator is Mr. Phil Huey.
-Mr. Huey can be reached by email at firstname.lastname@example.org or by phone at (252) 562-0653.
-The North Carolina State Coordinator is Lisa Phillips, and she can be reached at (336) 315-7491.
-Information about North Carolina’s Homeless Education Program can be found on the NCHEP website at https://hepnc.uncg.edu/, and specific data pertaining to homeless education in North Carolina can be found by navigating to the About page (https://hepnc.uncg.edu/about).
+The McKinney-Vento Homeless Act ensures that homeless children and youth enrolled in and attending the Northeast Academy for Aerospace and Advanced Technologies have equal access to an appropriate, public education.
+Our McKinney-Vento Homeless Coordinator is Carolyn Walton.
+Carolyn can be reached by email at firstname.lastname@example.org or by phone at (252) 562-0653 ext 108.
+Information about North Carolina’s Homeless Education Program can be found on the NCHEP website at https://hepnc.uncg.edu/, and specific data pertaining to homeless education in North Carolina can be found by navigating to the “About” page (https://hepnc.uncg.edu/about).

 - Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason